tednaleid/sliflist/README.md

 # Contributing

-## "I have an idea for a roll!"

-That would be awesome, thank you!
+**"I have an idea for a roll!"** That would be awesome, thank you!
 We've got you [covered on the website](http://rslifka.github.io/sliflist/docs/welcome/contributing/).

-## "I'd like to enhance the generator"

-TODO
+**"I'd like to enhance the generator"** Perfect.
+You're in the right place... except not yet; need to update this section of the docs :)